 Workfare—A work-based activity that consists of placement of an ABAWD with a public or private nonprofit entity in an unpaid job assignment.
 To obtain the number of work hours per month, the ABAWD’s monthly household SNAP allotment amount is divided by the number of ABAWDs in the SNAP household (when there are multiple ABAWDs in the household), which is then divided by the federal minimum wage.

 Workfare includes a four-week job search period before placement in a workfare assignment.
 The four weeks of job search that precede a workfare assignment is part of the workfare activity and not a stand-alone job search activity.
-ABAWDs who are participating in the job search portion of workfare are tracked in TWIST as job search participants.
-ABAWDs who are participating in a workfare assignment are tracked in TWIST as workfare participants.
+ABAWDs who are participating in the job search portion of workfare are tracked in WorkInTexas.com as job search participants.
+ABAWDs who are participating in a workfare assignment are tracked in WorkInTexas.com as workfare participants.

 A-103: SNAP E&T Responsibilities